WismutHansen/lst/SPEC.md

 ### 3.1 `lst-cli` & Plain-Text Files

-The user-facing experience is centered on Markdown files in the `content` directory, as configured in `lst.toml`. `lst-cli` is responsible for creating, reading, and modifying these files.
+The user-facing experience is centered on Markdown files in the `content` directory, as configured in `config.toml`. `lst-cli` is responsible for creating, reading, and modifying these files.
 This layer is intentionally unaware of the sync mechanism.

 - **File Formats**: As described in `README.md`, content is structured Markdown with YAML frontmatter.
 - **Organization**: Users can organize files into subdirectories (e.g., `lists/groceries/pharmacy.md`).